nacrossweb/ios_permissions_example/README.md

 ## Handling authorisation denial

-When a user has denied your app access to location it is important to provide appropriate feedback given possibley critical features of your app will not work.
-In combination with proper user feedback it is often helpful to guide the user to location where they might authorise the app.
-This can be done by launching the app settings screen where on recent versions of iOS the user may update the authorisation for the app.
+When a user has denied your app access to thier location it is important to provide appropriate feedback given possibley critical features of your app will not work.
+In combination with proper user feedback it is often helpful to guide the user to where they might authorise the app should they change thier mind.
+This can be done by launching the app settings screen where on recent versions of iOS the user may update the authorisation status of the app.

 ```swift
 if CLLocationManager.authorizationStatus() == .Denied {